-Yeah, I’m many things, but one thing I am NOT, despite my impish ways, is The Devil.
+Yeah, I am a great many things, but one thing I am NOT, despite my impish ways, is The Devil.
 Unfortunately, I’ve been called that on waaaay too many occasions.

 Let’s begin, shall we?